 59 Chinese Apps banned in India:

 Lately, we have witnessed tensions between India and China.
-Now, the government is cracking down the issue by announcing a ban on 59 apps in India, including popular apps like TikTok, UC Browser, and more.
+The government is cracking down on the issue by announcing a ban on 59 apps in India, including popular apps like TikTok, UC Browser, and more.

 Here is a complete list of apps that have been banned according to the Government of India:

 A government press release announcing the ban said: “The Ministry of Information Technology, invoking its power under section 69A of the Information Technology Law, read the relevant provisions of the Information Technology Rules ( Procedure and Safeguards for Blocking Access to Information by the Public) 2009, and given the emerging nature of the threats, decided to block 59 applications, given the available information, they are dedicated to activities that are harmful to the sovereignty and integrity of India, the defense of India, state security and public order.

-The press release further stated that the Ministry of Information Technology has received “many representations expressing citizens’ concerns regarding data security and privacy risk regarding the operation of certain applications.
+The press release further stated that the Ministry of Information Technology has received “many representations expressing citizens’ concerns regarding data security and privacy risk regarding the operation of certain applications.”